Mino01/psifrec/README.md

 #### ToDo

 The aim is to provide an open source alternative for deriving force field parameters for non-standard residue e.g. pertaining to drug discovery.
+The code is based on **psiresp**.